kdlasbang/cmpe273-assignment2/README.md

 * Using the url from scantron's POST return can open the files:
 ![Image text](https://github.com/kdlasbang/cmpe273-assignment2/blob/master/RMPHOTO/photourl.png)

+* Using the url from scantron's POST return can open the files:
 ![Image text](https://github.com/kdlasbang/cmpe273-assignment2/blob/master/RMPHOTO/jsonurl.png)

 * Using POSTMAN to Post test.
 Remember to put json data into body raw part.(REMEMBER USE THE CORRECT LINK)